iocafe/iocafe-doc/source/dev-tools/arduino/arduino-ide/210126-arduino-ide.rst

 ﻿Arduino IDE 1.8.6 installation, Linux
 ======================================
-Note: Arduino version 1.8.6 is used here because it works with teensyduino.
-You may want to check which new versions work with your hardware.

 Prequsities
 *************
-Clone /coderoot/eosal, /coderoot/iocom and /coderoot/pins git repos - These are (et least for now) needed for JSON to C scripts, etc
+Clone /coderoot/eosal, /coderoot/iocom and /coderoot/pins git repositories.
+These are, at least for now, needed for JSON to C conversion scripts.
-/coderoot/bin/linux/json build
+Also JSON compression tool (C code) needs to compiled.
+This is in /coderoot/eosal/util/json directory.

+Arduino IDE installation.
+**************************
+Arduino version 1.8.6 is used here because it works with teensyduino.
+You may want to check which new versions work with your hardware.

-download Arduino IDE 1.8.6, extract it to /acoderoot/arduino-1.8.6.
+Download Arduino IDE 1.8.6, extract it to /acoderoot/arduino-1.8.6.
+It should be as follows:

+::

    cd /coderoot/arduino-1.8.6
    tree -L 1:

    (base) john@iocafe:/coderoot/arduino-1.8.6$ tree -L 1

-::

    .
    ├── arduino
    ├── arduino-builder